What Is Motor Trade Insurance?

 Who Needs Motor Traders Insurance?

-If you run a business in the motor trade then you are legally required to have a basic level of motor trade insurance.
+If you run a motor trade business, you are legally required to have a basic level of motor trade insurance.
 Without it, you are breaking the law.
-Regardless of whether you work full-time or part-time or are self-employed or a contractor, it is essential you have cover to protect against any vehicles you are responsible for.
+Whether you work full-time or part-time, are self-employed or a contractor, you must have cover to protect against any vehicles you are responsible for.

 The type of motor trade insurance you require depends on the area of the motor trade you operate in.
-For example, if you have vehicles under your care, custody, and control then you will need a motor trade insurance policy that gives you cover for customer’s vehicles.
-If you work in car sales and demonstrate, collect, and deliver vehicles, the type of cover you would differ.
+For example, if you have vehicles under your care, custody, and control, you will need a motor trade insurance policy covering customers' vehicles.
+The type of cover you need would differ if you work in car sales and demonstrate, collect, and deliver vehicles.

-It is also common that motor traders may operate in more than one area and require a policy that covers them for all of their business activities.
-At Tradex, we have many years of experience in dealing with motor traders and finding policies that match their exact requirements.
+It is common for motor traders to operate in more than one area and require a policy covering all of their business activities.
+At Tradex, we have many years of experience dealing with motor traders and finding policies that match their exact requirements.

 Importantly, to qualify for a motor trade insurance policy, you must be able to prove that you are running a genuine business that generates an income.
-Motor trade insurance cannot be used simply as a means to get cover for private individuals to drive multiple vehicles.
+Motor trade insurance cannot be used simply to get coverage for private individuals who drive multiple vehicles.

 What Type Of Motor Trades Insurance Policies Are Available?